 5 Placement presentation

 Poster presentation focused on student's placement learning and employability skills development, and on learning through experience to peers and employers.
+Poster presentation focused on student's placement learning and employability skills development, and on learning through experience to peers and employers. learning and employability skills development, and on learning through experience to peers and employers.

 6 Business Investigation/Business project

-Research within the placement organisation, a business/management issue, or participate in a workplace project and report on the findings/outcomes
+Research within the placement organisation, a business/management issue, or participate in a workplace project and report on the findings/outcomes.

 Teaching and Learning Work Loads